Early-onset dementia: Signs and symptoms

-Compared to late onset dementia, people with early onset dementia are more likely to have dementias other than Alzheimer's disease, although Alzheimer's is the most common etiology in either case.
-In general, early onset dementia has a faster progression and features more extensive neurological damage when compared to late onset dementia.
+Compared to late-onset dementia, people with early-onset dementia are more likely to have dementias other than Alzheimer's disease, although Alzheimer's is the most common etiology in either case.
+In general, early-onset dementia has a faster progression and features more extensive neurological damage when compared to late-onset dementia.
 The initial signs and symptoms are often behavioral changes, depression, or psychosis before progressing onto demonstrable cognitive deficits.
-It is hypothesized that this may be due to decreased cognitive reserve seen in late onset dementias, causing more significant complications relative to pathological damage.
-Furthermore, studies have shown differences in the areas of cognition that are likely to be affected when comparing early onset to late onset dementia.
-In terms of behavioral symptoms, early onset dementia is more likely to affect attention, but less likely to cause confusion, delusions, hallucinations, agitation, or disinhibition.
-In terms of motor symptoms, early onset dementia is less likely to affect verbal fluency and motor executive function compared to late onset dementia.
+It is hypothesized that this may be due to decreased cognitive reserve seen in late-onset dementias, causing more significant complications relative to pathological damage.
+Furthermore, studies have shown differences in the areas of cognition that are likely to be affected when comparing early-onset to late-onset dementia.
+In terms of behavioral symptoms, early-onset dementia is more likely to affect attention, but less likely to cause confusion, delusions, hallucinations, agitation, or disinhibition.
+In terms of motor symptoms, early-onset dementia is less likely to affect verbal fluency and motor executive function than is late-onset dementia.

 Alzheimer's Disease

 Alzheimer's disease typically presents with memory decline and can also include both psychiatric and motor symptoms.
-These psychiatric and motor symptoms may in fact be more common in the early onset form of the disease.
+These psychiatric and motor symptoms may in fact be more common in the early-onset form of the disease.